nest-desktop/nest-desktop/docs/deployer/deploy-insite.rst

 |

-Next, start all services of the Docker compose.
+Next, start all services of the Docker Compose file.

 .. code-block:: bash